Understanding Medicare 2018

 - If you go out of network, you pay the entire bill.

-No referrals required, the physicians are in the provider book and you can see anyone in the book.
-In Nevada monthly premiums range from $35-$140 per month depending upon the carrier.
+No referrals required, see any physician as long as they accept the plan.
+In Nevada monthly premiums range from $46-$140 per month depending upon the carrier.

 If you go out of network, the cost sharing is greater than staying in network.
 Some plans have a deductible and additional maximum out of pocket for seeing non-network providers.
 Some plans have nationwide networks.